stevebauman/log-reader/docs/DATABASE.md

 #### Using your own model

-To use your own model, create one with the following casts:
+To use your own model, create one with the following casts like so:

     namespace App\Models;